Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Introduction

 In the uplink, linear data-detection algorithms that rely on minimum-mean square error (MMSE) equalization or zero-forcing (ZF) equalization are known to achieve near-optimal error-rate performance in realistic massive MU-MIMO systems with a finite number of transmit antennas \cite{HBD11,paulraj03,LETM2014}.
-Non-linear data-detection algorithms \cite{indiachemp,JGMS2015conf,JMS2016} have recently been shown to outperform linear methods in massive MU-MIMO systems in which the number of users is comparable to the number of BS antennas. \revision{Most of these linear and non-linear data-detection algorithms entail high computational complexity, often dominated by the computation of the so-called \emph{Gram matrix} $\bG=\bH^H\bH$~\cite{WYWDCS2014}, where $\bH\in\complexset^{B\times U}$ is the (uplink) channel matrix, $B$ is the number of BS antennas, and $U$ is the number of (single-antenna) users.} The computational complexity is orders-of-magnitudes higher in wideband systems that use orthogonal frequency-division multiplexing (OFDM) or single-carrier frequency-division multiple access (SC-FDMA), in which a Gram matrix must be computed for each active subcarrier (i.e., subcarriers used for pilots or data transmission)~\cite{WYWDCS2014}. \revision{In the massive MU-MIMO downlink, precoding algorithms are necessary to avoid multi-user interference~\cite{larsson14-02a}.
-In wideband systems, the complexity of most precoding algorithms is---analogously to the uplink---dominated by computation of the Gram matrices on all active subcarriers.}
+Non-linear data-detection algorithms \cite{indiachemp,JGMS2015conf,JMS2016} have recently been shown to outperform linear methods in systems where number of UEs is comparable to the number of BS antennas. \revision{Most of these linear and non-linear data-detection algorithms entail high computational complexity, often dominated by the computation of the so-called \emph{Gram matrix} $\bG=\bH^H\bH$~\cite{WYWDCS2014,BeiYinThesis}.
+Here, $\bH\in\complexset^{B\times U}$ is the (uplink) channel matrix, $B$ is the number of BS antennas, and $U$ is the number of (single-antenna) users.} The computational complexity is orders-of-magnitude higher in wideband systems that use orthogonal frequency-division multiplexing (OFDM) or single-carrier frequency-division multiple access (SC-FDMA), in which a Gram matrix must be computed for each active subcarrier (i.e., subcarriers used for pilots or data transmission)~\cite{WYWDCS2014}. \revisiontwo{For example, Gram matrix computation requires more than $2\times$ higher complexity than data detection for a $128$ BS antenna $16$ UE antenna MU-MIMO system \cite[Table 4.2]{BeiYinThesis}, and is much higher for a system with more BS antennas}. \revision{In the massive MU-MIMO downlink, precoding is necessary to focus the transmit energy towards the UEs and to mitigate multi-user interference~\cite{LETM2014}.
+In wideband systems, the complexity of linear precoding algorithms is---analogously to the uplink---dominated by Gram matrix computation on all active subcarriers.}

 While some data-detection and precoding algorithms have been proposed that avoid the computation of the Gram matrix altogether (see, e.g., \cite{yin2014conjugate,wu2016efficient,WDCS2016}), these methods do not allow the re-use of intermediate results in time-division duplexing (TDD) systems.
 Specifically, the Gram matrix and its inverse cannot be re-used in the uplink (for equalization) and downlink (for precoding), which would significantly lower the computational complexity.
 Hence, such algorithms inevitably perform redundant computations during data-detection and precoding, which leads to inefficient transceiver designs.